bob1de/hass-apps/docs/apps/schedy/expressions/examples.rst

 What to Use ``Abort()`` for
 ---------------------------

 The ``Abort`` return type is most useful for disabling Schedy's scheduling mechanism depending on the state of entities.
-You might implement a schedule on/off switch with it, like so:
+You might implement on/off switches for disabling the schedules with it, like so:

 ::

     schedule_prepend:
+    # global schedule on/off switch
     - x: Abort() if is_off("input_boolean.schedy") else Skip()
+    # and, additionally, one per room
+    - x: Abort() if is_off("input_boolean.schedy_room_" + room_name) else Skip()

 As soon as ``Abort()`` is returned, schedule evaluation is aborted and the value stays unchanged.